Our latest insights

 9. Internal stakeholder management

-TPA’s policy is to provide the highest quality of service to all its internal stakeholders, including the Advisory Board, TPA Ambassadors and TPA staff.
+TPA sets out to provide the highest quality of service to all its internal stakeholders, including the Advisory Board, TPA Ambassadors and TPA staff.

 10. Governance, ownership and financial management